DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 \mathbf{A}'' = \gamma \mathbf{A}' + \beta
 $$

 where $\gamma$ and $\beta$ are also learned alongside the weights and biases of the network.
-Finally, since the bias is now induced by $\beta$ a common reccomandation when using batch normalization is to avoid adding a learnable bias to the layer of the network.
+Finally, since the bias is now induced by $\beta$ a common recommendation when using batch normalization is to avoid adding a learnable bias to the layer of the network.

 #### Supervised pre-training

 So far, we have talked about optimizing the free-parameters of a neural network starting from a random initialization of such parameters and using all the available data to get the best estimate of such parameters.
 We have also briefly mentioned that transfer learning, a technique that uses a pre-trained network on a different set of data and possible different task and fine-tunes it on the task and data at hand, as a way to speed-up the training process as well as get around to the fact that sometimes we have access to a small amount of labelled data.

 Another interesting technique that can be used to ease the learning capabilities of a NN is called *pre-training* or *greedy training*.
 Two alternative approaches are generally taken:

 - $\boldsymbol \theta_0$ (selected at random) $\rightarrow$ Simple task: $\tilde{\boldsymbol \theta}$ $\rightarrow$ Hard task: $\tilde{\boldsymbol \theta'}$
 - $\boldsymbol \theta^1_0$ (selected at random) $\rightarrow$ Simple network: $\tilde{\boldsymbol \theta^1}, \boldsymbol \theta^2_0$
   $\rightarrow$ Complex network: $\tilde{\boldsymbol \theta^1}, \tilde{\boldsymbol \theta^2}$

 where in the latter case a common approach is to fix the hidden layers and discard the output layer after the first training process, add a number of extra layers to make the network deeper and continue training those layers alone.
-However, since N indipendent optimizations generally do not provide the optimal overall solution, a final fine-tuning step may be required.
+However, since N independent optimizations generally do not provide the overall optimal solution, a final fine-tuning step may be required.

 ## Additional readings

 - A [great resource](https://github.com/jettify/pytorch-optimizer) containing references (and Pytorch implementations) of more than 20 optimizers.
 This may be a good starting point if interest to experiment with different optimizers in both classical optimization and training of NNs.